 Card views

 The Card views section is almost accessible.
-The section includes accessibility gaps, which are described in the General section of this report.
+The section includes accessibility issues, which are described in the General section of this statement.

 Increasing the credit limit

 The assessment has only been carried out on an iOS device with a VoiceOver screen reader.
-In the absence of mandatory information, the only feedback is a passive progress button, and error messages are not automatically read to the screen reader user when they appear.
 In some situations, links are used for navigating between views where buttons should be used.
 Some elements are completely hidden from assistive devices.
 At the start of some views, there is an invisible button that has no text, but which can be focused on with a screen reader.

 - WCAG 4.1.2 Name, Role, Value